AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 your score is based on the gold and precious gems you've plundered.
 In the latter case, your score is based on the number of turns you spent overcoming your foes (the quicker the victory, the better; the slower the demise, the better).
-Bonus points, based on the number of heroes that were lost, are awarded if you win.
+Bonus points, based on the number of heroes lost, are awarded if you win.

-If all your heroes fall, you will invariably see a new foolhardy party of adventurers clamoring to be led into the spaceship.
+When all your heroes fall, you are going to invariably see a new foolhardy party of adventurers clamoring to be led into the spaceship.
 They start their conquest from a new entrance, with no experience and no equipment, and new, undaunted enemies bar their way.
-Lead them to fame, wealth and glory!
+Lead the new hopeful explorers to fame, wealth and glory!